mayabenowitz/Origins/comments/comments.md

 # Comments

-## Standford Postdoc in Quantum Gravity 07/02/2023
+## Stanford Postdoc in Quantum Gravity 07/02/2023

 Thank you very much for taking the time to make some comments on the paper.
 I appreciate you!
 While I don't entirely agree with some of the comments in the motivation section, they are no hill I am willing to die on, so I am not inlcuding them below.
 For the sake of argument, I will concede you these.